MuhammadAsir/AI-ML-Python-by-Asir/README.md

 # AI-ML Python by Asir 🚀

-This repository contains my complete learning journey in Python for Data Science and Machine Learning.
+This repository contains my complete learning journey in Python for Machine Learning.
 It includes basics, practice sheets, and hands-on work with essential data science libraries.

 ---